-The faculty of the Department of Microbiology has a strong tradition of participation in intensive graduate and post-graduate education.
-Currently, the Department of Microbiology participates in two NIH-funded interdepartmental PhD graduate training programs: the Immunology Training Program and the Host-Pathogen Interactions Training Program.
+The faculty of the Department of Microbiology have a strong tradition of participation in intensive graduate and post-graduate education.
+Currently, the Department of Microbiology participates in two interdepartmental PhD graduate training programs: the Immunology Training Program and the Host-Pathogen Interactions Training Program.
 In addition to faculty in the Department of Microbiology, faculty in a variety of departments within the Medical Center participate in these programs, including faculty in various sections of the Medicine, Pathology, and Biochemistry departments, as well as departments in the School of Public Health and the dental school.
 Our goal is to provide rigorous training to exceptional students in a supportive and collaborative environment and to prepare them for a career in research science.
 Students in these graduate programs participate in formal coursework, seminars, and journal clubs, and directed research in the broad fields of microbiology and immunology, including focuses in host-pathogen interactions, immune regulation, molecular virology, and prokaryotic molecular biology.

 Questions?
 Contact Director of Graduate Studies Gregory Viglianti.